-The most famous of these is the Pearl, a multi-billion dollar development offering foreign investors a chance to buy freehold property in Qatar.
-Located 350 metres offshore of Doha’s West Bay district, this artificial island can house 40 000 residents amid five-star hotels, marinas, a yacht club, schools, restaurants and upscale stores along 32 km of reclaimed coastline.
-For US$25 million, you can buy one of nine adjoining little islands, each with its own marina and private beach.
+Most famous of these is the Pearl, a multi-billion dollar development offering foreign investors a chance to buy freehold property in Qatar.
+Located 350m offshore of Doha’s West Bay district, this artificial island can house 40 000 residents amid five-star hotels, marinas, a yacht club, schools, restaurants and upscale stores along 32km of reclaimed coastline.
+THere are nine adjoining islands, each with its own marina and beach.

-The geometric design of pale limestone accented with charcoal granite contains the elements of traditional Islamic architecture—carved stone, domes, archways, fountains, and courtyards.
-Inside the building’s soaring atrium is an outstanding display of Islamic artefacts, assembled by the emir’s cousin, Sheikh Saud Mohammed al-Thani.
+The geometric design of pale limestone accented with charcoal granite contains the elements of traditional Islamic architecture — carved stone, domes, archways, fountains, and courtyards.
+Inside the building’s soaring atrium is an outstanding display of Islamic artefacts, assembled by Sheikh Saud Mohammed al-Thani.

 Who knew that despite his abundance of exquisite gems, Shah Jahan, the Mogul emperor and “renovator” of the Taj Mahal, wore a simple white jade pendant to cure his heartache on the death of his wife?
 The pendant is on display along with early Syrian glassware, Persian carpets, bejewelled daggers, zoomorphic incense burners, ceramics and Koranic calligraphy from the 6th to the 19th centuries.

-For even shinier treasures, head for the Souk Waqif, Doha’s traditional market.
+For shinier treasures, head for the Souk Waqif, Doha’s traditional market.
 Kiosks sell the silver ankle bracelets and earrings of Bedouin brides along with racks of traditional curved daggers, a masculine motif for the Qatari man.
-Their handles are carved from horn, a depressing amount of which originally graced the foreheads of our endangered rhino back home.
+Their handles are carved from horn, which once graced the foreheads of our endangered rhino back home.

 Men in white dishdashas and flowing headdresses float through the souk followed by women swathed in black abayas.
-Like chess pieces, they mingle in the narrow lanes of the market, pausing to haggle over hardware, perfumes, spices, incense or pistachios from Iran.
+Like chess pieces, they mingle in the narrow lanes of the market, haggling over hardware, perfumes, spices, incense or pistachios from Iran.
 Bolts of fabric, shoes, and traditional clothing line the walls.
-It was here that I bought – “special price for you, Madam” – a burka, good for bad hair days and dodging pesky hawkers.
+It was here that I bought – “special price for you, Madam” – my burka, good for bad hair days and avoiding anyone you don’t wish to talk to.
 In each store, haggling is essential.